ecmatz/ecmatz.github.io/_pages/about.md

 ==========
 🎓 PhD in Computer Science<br />
     Wright State University, 2028<br />
+🎓 MS in Computer Science<br />
+    Wright State University, 2025<br />
 🎓 BS in Computer Science<br />
     Clarkson University, 2023

 Experience
 ============
+*R&D Co-op* <br />
+Delsys, Inc. <br/>
+May 2025 - August 2025 <br/>
+* During my time at Delsys I will contribute to the development of software and algorithm design for applications in the realm of contact and non-contact physiology, computer vision, and body movement tracking.

 *Graduate Research Assistant* <br />
 Clarkson University <br />
 January 2024 - July 2024 <br />